Retries, persistence, and visibility for FastAPI's BackgroundTasks

 The problem

-BackgroundTasks is fine, until it isn't
+BackgroundTasks is fine, until production finds the gaps

 Without fastapi-taskflow

-- No retries on failure
+- No dashboard, no logs, no stack traces on failure

 With fastapi-taskflow

-- Automatic retries with backoff
+- Automatic retries with configurable delay and backoff

-- UUID per task, full lifecycle
+- UUID per task, full lifecycle tracking and status history

-- Live dashboard over SSE
+- Live dashboard over SSE with per-task logs and stack traces

 Quick look